 - Be designed to support students with intellectual disability in preparation for employment.

 - Include an advising and curriculum structure.

 - Provide at least 50% of the program time in academics (college courses for credit or for audit, or internships) with other students without intellectual disabilities.

-Programs that are approved as CTPs can offer three types of federal student aid to eligible students with ID.
+Programs that are approved as CTP programs can offer three types of federal student aid to eligible students with ID.
 Students do not have to have a standard high school diploma or GED, or be pursuing a degree to be eligible.
 However, they do need to meet financial need requirements.

-There are three types of federal financial aid available to students with intellectual disabilities attending a CTP.
+There are three types of federal financial aid available to students with intellectual disabilities attending a CTP program.